vocabulista/kosh_docs/pages/Deployment/backend.md

 **Specifying XML Nodes and Subnodes**

 To define the XML nodes and their subnodes to be indexed, you need to create a JSON configuration file.
-In this file, you will utilize XPath 1.0 notation to specify the desired nodes and subnodes.
+In this file, you use the XPath 1.0 notation to specify the desired nodes and subnodes.
 By using XPath expressions, you can precisely identify the XML elements for indexing.

 **Indexing Arrays of Elements**

 Elasticsearch inherently supports indexing arrays of elements.
-When using Kosh, it is important to inform both Kosh and Elasticsearch about array indexing.
-To do so, you must modify the "fields" property in your JSON configuration file by enclosing the respective value in square brackets.
+When deploying Kosh, it is important to inform both Kosh and Elasticsearch about array indexing.
+To do so, you must modify the `fields` property in your JSON configuration file by enclosing the respective value in square brackets.
 For example, if the field you want to index is named `sense_def`, you should specify it as `[sense_def]` within the `fields` property.

 **String Indexing Options**